codewars/codewars-runner-cli/README.md

 1. Install the language and its related packages on one of the Docker images.
-We have grouped many of the Docker images together so if that grouping makes sense then add it there, otherwise you will need to create a new docker image within the docker folder and add that image to the Makefile.
+We have grouped many of the Docker images together so if that grouping makes sense then add it there, otherwise you will need to create a new docker image within the docker folder
+1. Add the newly created docker file to the Make and docker-compose files (if applicable)
-2. Add a new runner script within `lib/runners`.
+1. Add a new runner script within `lib/runners`.
 More details about this script later on.
-3. Add a new runner spec within `test/runners`.
+1. Add a new runner spec within `test/runners`.
 You will also need to add the runner spec to the Docker image so that it is tested as a part of the build process.
-4. Add a new examples yml file within the `examples` folder.
+1. Add a new examples yml file within the `examples` folder.
 These are the code examples that are used on Codewars.com when a user clicks the "Insert Example" button within the kata editor.
 There is also a helper available for running your examples as a part of the test suite.